DiddiLeija/DiddiLeija.github.io/articles/article-06.md

 ## Use automation tools

-What can be better than formatters and linters? **Formatters and linters... together!** You can set up an automation tool to do both things (or even more things) easier.
-I am giving you some examples to start:
+What can be better than formatters and linters? **Formatters and linters... together!** You can set up an automation tool to do both things (or even more things) with less steps.
+Here are some examples to start:

 - [pre-commit](https://pre-commit.com)
 - [Nox](https://nox.thea.codes)